-All medicine must be checked into school through the health room.
-Students are not to keep.
+All medicine must be checked into school through the health room pursuant to district policy JHCD and regulation JHCD-R. Students are not to keep any kind of medicine with them.
+Asthma inhalers or Epipens may be carried by students if proper forms have been completed and requirements therein met by parent/guardian and submitted to the health room.
 All prescription medication must have the container label attached by the pharmacist/physician.
 All non-prescription (over-the-counter) medication must be sent in the original container with a written request from a parent or the student's physician.
 The student's name must be on the medication container.
 A Medication Authorization Form must be completed and signed by the parent/guardian for all medications given at school.
 These are available from the health room aide.
 On occasion, teachers or other staff may dispense medication to a student.
 Guidance and training will be provided through the health room.
 The school does not provide any medication for students, including aspirin, acetaminophen, cough drops or throat lozenges.